-Much later and so many authors later in April of 2006, I found The Secret, and that led me to many authors and it was the Teaching of Abraham as presented by Jerry and Esther Hicks that resonated the most with me.
+Much later and so many authors later in April of 2007, I found the audiobook version of The Secret, and that led me to many authors and it was the Teaching of Abraham as presented by Jerry and Esther Hicks that resonated the most with me.
 I've mentioned this a few times, but on my wall for many years now is a statement from Abraham, Esther Hicks: "Today, no matter where I'm going and no matter what I am doing, it is my dominant intent to see that which I am wanting to see."
-I took that idea to heart, and began practicing it.
+I took that idea to heart and began practicing it.
 And yesterday, I feel like I graduated to it becoming me.

 I'm so excited about this that I can hardly stand it.
 There is much ahead of me that I want to realize I already know deep inside, and yet I am reveling in the sight of new eyes as if I were blind and now I can see.

 I can look through the newspaper without any qualms now.
 I can see past it.
 I can see past the pain.
 But more than this, I just don't see much of that stuff anymore.
 I see good things, people loving people, people serving people.
 I see people struggle too, but I see that they are in charge of that and that it doesn't come from the outside, but the inside, and that they can let go of that rope any time they choose to do so.